Religion in Abkhazia: History of Christianity in Abkhazia

-The earliest accounts of the introduction of Christianity into the present-day Abkhazia date from the 1st century AD, and from 325, when the bishop of Pityus (present day Pitsunda) participated in the First Ecumenical Council in Nicaea.
+The earliest accounts of the introduction of Christianity into the present-day Abkhazia date to the 1st century AD, and from 325, when the bishop of Pityus (present day Pitsunda) participated in the First Ecumenical Council in Nicaea.
 From around the 9th century onwards, the Orthodox dioceses of Abkhazia were governed by the Catholicate of Abkhazia, subordinated to the Georgian Orthodox Church.
-The Catholicate of Abkhazia and the Georgian Orthodox Church were abolished in 1814 and 1811 and the dioceses taken over by the Russian Orthodox Church.
+The Catholicate of Abkhazia and the Georgian Orthodox Church were abolished in 1814 and 1811.
+The dioceses were taken over by the Russian Orthodox Church.
 The Georgian Orthodox Church regained its independence in 1917, after the fall of Tsar Nicholas II.

+Caucasus Germans migrated to Abkhazia largely in the first half of the 19th century.
+Most of them were Lutherans or Baptists.
+There were three German colonies: Neudorf, Gnadenberg, and Lindau.
+Estonians in Abkhazia settled mostly in the late 19th century.
+By 1887, the first Lutheran church-school had been completed in the village of Estonia which operated as a school and a prayer house.
+The St. John's Lutheran Church was built in Sukhumi in 1913–15 which attended to the local Estonians, Germans and Latvians.

+The first Adventist missionary, Vagram Pampanyan, arrived in Sukhumi in 1904 and began his ministry among the local Armenians.

-During the 1992-1993 war in Abkhazia, the Georgian Orthodox church effectively lost control of Abkhazian church affairs as ethnically Georgian priests had to flee Abkhazia and the Abkhaz Priest Vissarion Aplaa became acting head of the Sukhumi-Abkhazian eparchy.
-In the following years, recently consecrated clerics from the neighbouring Russian Maykop Eparchy arrived in Abkhazia, who eventually came into conflict with Vissarion.
+During the 1992-1993 war in Abkhazia, the Georgian Orthodox church effectively lost control of Abkhazian church affairs, as ethnically Georgian priests had to flee Abkhazia.
+The Abkhaz Priest Vissarion Aplaa became acting head of the Sukhumi-Abkhazian eparchy.
+In the following years, recently consecrated clerics from the neighbouring Russian Maykop Eparchy arrived in Abkhazia, who eventually coming into conflict with Vissarion.
 Through the mediation of Russian church officials, the two sides managed to reach a power-sharing agreement at Maikop in 2005, but this did not hold.

 In April 2008, the last Georgian Orthodox priest remaining in the predominantly Georgian-populated Gali district was expelled, reportedly by Abkhaz security officers, after a "special decree" of the Sukhumi-Abkhazian Eparchy, effectively leaving the local Georgian community without access to clergy.
 After the capture of the Upper Kodori Valley during the August 2008 war, the two remaining monasteries of Georgian Orthodox monks and nuns there were pressured by the Abkhazian authorities to submit to the Abkhazian Orthodox authorities or else leave Abkhazia.
 The Abkhazian Deputy Foreign Minister Maxim Gvinjia said the Abkhazian authorities did not plan to defend Georgian monks and nuns.
 The monks and nuns refused, and in April 2009, they were expelled from Abkhazia.

-On 15 September 2009, the Sukhumi-Abkhazian Eparchy led by Vissarion declared that it no longer considered itself part of the Georgian Orthodox Church, that it was re-establishing the Catholicate of Abkhazia, and that it would henceforth be known as the Abkhazian Orthodox Church.
+On 15 September 2009, the Sukhumi-Abkhazian Eparchy led by Vissarion declared that it was no longer a part of the Georgian Orthodox Church, that it was re-establishing the Catholicate of Abkhazia, and that it would henceforth be known as the Abkhazian Orthodox Church.

-Representatives of the Holy Metropolis of Abkhazia, a new church organization in Abkhazia, are quite successful dialogue with the Ecumenical Patriarchate of the decision of the Abkhazian Church issue.
+Representatives of the Holy Metropolis of Abkhazia, a new church organization in Abkhazia, are quite successful at dialogue with the Ecumenical Patriarchate about the decision of the Abkhazian Church.